akka/akka/akka-docs/src/main/paradox/scala/event-bus.md

 # Event Bus

-Originally conceived as a way to send messages to groups of actors, the `EventBus` has been generalized into a set of abstract base classes `EventBus` has been generalized into a set of @scala[composable traits] @java[abstract base classes] implementing a simple interface:
+Originally conceived as a way to send messages to groups of actors, the `EventBus` has been generalized into a set of @scala[composable traits] @java[abstract base classes] implementing a simple interface: